North Carolina's 6th congressional district

-The district was represented by Mark Walker, a Republican until 2021.
-He held the position from 2015.
-In December 2019, Walker announced that he would not run for re-election in 2020.
-It is currently represented by Democrat Kathy Manning.
+North Carolina's 6th congressional district is a congressional district located in the north central portion of the U.S state of North Carolina.
+All of Davidson, Davie, and Rowan counties are located in the district, along with portions of Cabarrus, Forsyth, and Guilford counties including small portions of Greensboro, and Winston-Salem.
+On October 25, 2023, the North Carolina General Assembly approved a new congressional map shifting the district's Cook Partisan Voting Index from D+4 to R+9.
+It is currently represented by Republican Addison McDowell.

 History

 From 2003 to 2013 the 6th district comprised all of Moore and Randolph counties and portions of Alamance, Davidson, Guilford, and Rowan counties.
 Until court-mandated redistricting in 2019, the district included the entirety of Alamance County, Caswell County, Chatham County, Lee County, Person County, Randolph County, and, Rockingham County, as well as portions of Guilford County.